nodeontrain/nodeontrain.xyz/tuts/showing_users.md

 ...
 {% endhighlight %}

-The profile page appears above, which shows the default Gravatar image, which appears because `thanh@example.com` isn’t a real email address.
+The profile page appears above, which shows the default Gravatar image, which appears because `thanh@example.com` isn't a real email address.

 <img src="/img/tuts/showing_users1.png" alt="showing users 1" width="100%" />

-To get our application to display a custom Gravatar, we’ll use `update` to change the user’s email to something I control
+To get our application to display a custom Gravatar, we'll use `update` to change the user's email to something I control

 {% highlight javascript %}
 > require('trainjs').initServer()